Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Clock Does Not Stop While You List

 A property listing does not pause a foreclosure.
 A sale contract does not pause a foreclosure.
 Even an accepted offer does not pause a foreclosure.
-The only things that pause a foreclosure are a complete loss mitigation application under federal dual tracking rules, a bankruptcy filing, or a court order.
+The only things that pause a foreclosure are a complete 12 C.F.R. § 1024.41 loss mitigation application that triggers the § 1024.41(g) dual-tracking restriction, a bankruptcy filing that invokes the 11 U.S.C. § 362(a) automatic stay, or a court order.
 A pre-foreclosure sale must close before the auction date — and if the sale falls through or takes too long, you lose both the sale and the house.

-In Texas, where the foreclosure process can move from first notice to auction in 41 days, the timeline pressure is acute.
-In California, the non-judicial process provides more runway but still imposes hard deadlines.
+In Texas, where Tex.
+Prop.
+Code § 51.002 permits the non-judicial foreclosure process to move from first notice of sale to auction in 41 days, the timeline pressure is acute.
+In California, the Cal.
+Civ.
+Code § 2924 non-judicial framework provides more runway but still imposes hard deadlines.
 In Florida, the judicial process creates more time — but that time disappears if the sale process is mismanaged.
+The 12 C.F.R. § 1024.41(g) 37-day window before a scheduled sale is the most consequential timing threshold across all three frameworks.

 The foreclosure clock does not stop while you sell